nokafor/MSBuild2017Quickstarts/Yo.md

 		<bt:String id="Contoso.TaskpaneButton.Label" DefaultValue="Hello World" />
 	```

-7. Save the changes (File > Save All).
+7. Go to **File > Save All** to save the changes.
-8. Reopen the browser with Excel and sideload the add-in again (repeat steps 8b-8d).
-The label of the button should be different.
+8. Switch back to the browser with Excel and sideload the add-in again (repeat steps 8b-8d).
+The label of the button should now say "Hello World".
 	> Office only parses the manifest file when the add-in is loaded.
 Therefore, when you make updates to the manifest, you have to reload the add-in to see the changes reflected.

 	![Screenshot of updated button]()